 A significant site in polar exploration, Novaya Zemlya also offers a number of opportunities for you to trace the routes of famous explorers and reflect on the region’s history.

 Bid farewell to Novaya Zemlya as we cruise farther north to Franz Josef Land.
 There are several activities to keep you engaged while at sea.
 Attend presentations by your Expedition Team, relax in our polar library or simply spend some time on deck, admiring the sea.

 This remote group of approximately 200 islands, many covered in ice, forms the most northerly archipelago in Eurasia and lies entirely within the Arctic Circle.
 A nature reserve, it is part of the Russian Arctic National Park.
-Weather and ice conditions will shape our exploration, but we do hope to explore historical sites, remote seabird colonies and walrus haul-out at some notable destinations, such as Cape Flora, Cape Norway, Bell Island and Tikhaya Bukta.
+Weather and ice conditions will shape our exploration, but we hope to explore historical sites, remote seabird colonies and walrus haul-outs at some notable destinations—including Cape Flora, Cape Norway, Bell Island and Tikhaya Bukta.
 Polar bear encounters are also possible.

 On Jackson Island, Cape Norway is where Norwegian explorers Fridtjof Nansen and Hjalmar Johansen wintered from 1895 to 1896.
 The conditions were astonishingly difficult, but they survived until the summer and continued their journey south.
 The remains of their small hut are still here today, along with a memorial marking the event.

 Exploring Tikhaya Bukta (Calm Bay), the site of an abandoned weather station on Hooker Island, will feel like stepping back in time.
 There is plenty to discover as you wander the ruins, immersed in Russian polar history, and you may even be able to send a postcard from the post office!